Minor Characters of Adventure Time

 Voiced by: Kristen Schaal

 - Eyeless Face: Unlike the other pups, she doesn't have visible eyes or a nose.
 She does have several wrinkles on her face, but exactly what they are or why her face is like this is unclear.
 She also has an unusual mouth which appears to open both horizontally and vertically, and her horn is on her lower back.
+Turns out her odd face may be inherited from her extra-dimensional "grandmother".

 - Gender-Blender Name: She's a girl named Jake.